Species Introduction

 ✓ Expert Tip

-Ensure the aquarium is well-prepared before introducing new fish to minimise stress.
+Ensure the aquarium is fully cycled and stable before introducing any new fish.

 Q: What are the signs of healthy Red Marble Swordtails?